Archive for the ‘Parenting gifted children’ Category

 Genre:Fiction, biography

-If you found this review helpful and/or interesting, consider supporting our book habit: Buy this book!: Madman Dreams of Turing Machines, A
+If you found this review helpful and/or interesting, consider supporting our book habit: Buy this book!: Agony and the Ecstasy, The: A Biographical Novel of Michelangelo

 Reading Level (Conceptual):For grown-ups